What company isn’t looking to increase sales, reduce expenses, and manage risk? Achieving these goals may be easier than you think.

 Gartner, a leading research and advisory company, estimates that only 9% of customers report solving their issues completely via online self-service options.
-Gartner also estimates that the cost of live channels averages $8.01 per contact, while the cost of self-service channels averages $.10 per contract.
+Gartner also estimates that the cost of live channels averages $8.01 per contact, while the cost of self-service channels averages $.10 per contact.

 This significant differential represents potential cost savings for any company that makes its user guides and online self-service resources easier to navigate and understand.

 So far, we have discussed Customer Facing Documentation.
 However, Employee Facing Documentation is also critical for helping companies manage risk.
 So, this documentation empowers employees to do their jobs with confidence, protecting the company from unnecessary errors.

 In most companies, different areas in the organization need to follow various principles and the processes that operationalize those principles — aka ‘Policies and Procedures’ — in their day-to-day workflows.